ARTICLE XI. VOTING PROCEDURES

 A. Invitations.
 All tournament invitations and forms must be distributed / made available to the coaches at least 3 weeks before the tournament.
 Updates on tournament information should be made with as much advance notice as possible.

-B. Entries must meet the deadline set by tournament director and must be received in the format requested.
+B. Entries must meet the deadline set by the tournament director and must be received in the format requested.
 Deadlines may not be earlier than one week prior to the tournament.

 SECTION 7.
 Late Registration